cncf/glossary/content/en/load_balancer.md

 ## What it is

-A load balancer is a way to distribute incoming user requests among multiple instances of an application.
-The solution can be software or hardware based.
+A load balancer is a tool that distributes incoming requests among multiple instances of an application.
+Each service of a [microservices](/microservices/) app generally has multiple replicas (or instances), and the load balancer ensures no one service gets the bulk of the requests.
+Load balancers can be software or hardware-based.

 ## Problem it addresses